 No matter how much you monitor and maintain your appliances, there is always a chance that something can happen that would cause accidental flooding in your laundry room.
 Whether it’s a flood, wet clothes, or accidental spills, moisture or liquids can end up on your laundry room floor.
-Choosing a waterproof flooring that is durable, easy to clean, and easy to maintain will make your life easier and keep your laundry room looking great.
+Choosing a waterproof flooring that is durable, easy to clean, and easy to maintain is the best flooring for laundry rooms and will make your life easier and keep your laundry room looking great.

 4. Consider Soundproofing